Contentlos/clp_medic/README.md

 - `Config.Garages` – add more garage zones and vehicles.
 Each vehicle entry has `model` and `label`.
 - `Config.Items` – change item names to match your ox_inventory items.
 - `Config.TreatmentTimes` / `Config.HealthAdjust` – tune how long treatments take and how much health is restored.
+- `Config.Defib` – success chance + notifications for the defibrillator flow.

 ### Adding vehicles
 Append to `Config.Garages[<index>].vehicles`: